 We highly recommend the Housesitting Travel and Lifestyle Summit.
 This is an online summit with hours of interesting video interviews on how to avoid wasting time and money in applying, preparing for, and running your housesit.

 6. Once you learn from the pros, sign up on our favorite online site where you can find some housesit opportunities.
 Trusted Housesitters is an online site for both homeowners and housesitters.
-We have found most of our pet sits from this site, and the annual membership cost $119USD pays for itself as soon as you land your first pet sit.
+We have found most of our pet sits from this site, and the annual membership cost pays for itself as soon as you land your first pet sit.
+Think about one night in a hotel costs.

-Use this link to Trusted Housesitters- to get your signup discount and start Petsitting!
+Use this link to Trusted Housesitters- to get 25% off your membership and use thediscount code: RAF143483

 Dorene is a marketing consultant and freelance writer.
 She quit her 20-year career in marketing to redesign her career and lifestyle on her own terms by living location independent.
 Now with her husband Troy, she helps people who want to redefine their midlife and make conscious changes at TravelLifeX.
 She also trains & coaches travel and hospitality clients to improve their marketing at TravelLifeMedia.com